 Steve is ambling along the beach in his tuxedo, looking despondent.
-Clare catches up to him and says her dad needs her, and Steve's like, "So do I." Clare invites him to move with them to Paris, but Steve says his home and future is in the 90210 area code, and he won't do a long distance relationship.
+Clare catches up to him and says her dad needs her, and Steve's like, "So do I." Clare invites him to move with them to Paris, but Steve says his home and future is in the 90210 area code, and that he won't do a long distance relationship.
 He's like, "So...this is it?" and Clare suggests they wait and see what happens.
 Steve says it's obviously not meant to be, and Clare tearfully says, "I'm sorry" and wanders off alone.
-Thank goodness that horrible relationship is finally over.
+Thank goodness that toxic cesspool of a relationship is finally over.

 Roaring '20s party.
 The party is in full swing, and everyone's dressed up in fun '20s costumes.
 Steve's halfwit half-brothers show up and try to crash, but the bouncer tells them they're not on the list and refuses to admit them.
 A few seconds later, Bill Taylor and Joy arrive, and Joy's eyes light up when she sees Ryan and she asks her dad if they can join the party...and he tells the bouncer to allow the halfwits in.

 Donna tells Kelly she's getting freaked out by the thought of bumping uglies with David.
-She wails, "I don't know if I want to anymore!" and Kelly tells her to chill the fuck out, seal the deal, then shut up about it afterwards 'cause we've heard enough about her chastity over the last seven seasons.
+She wails, "I don't know if I want to anymore!" and Kelly tells her to chill the fuck out, seal the deal, then shut up about it afterwards 'cause we've heard enough about her chastity to last a lifetime.

 Steve commiserates to Brandon about how Clare dumped him to move to Paris, but Brandon says it was probably time to move on from that shitty relationship anyway.
-Steve heads over to the bar and throws back a few shots to numb the pain, and a few seconds later, Valerie ambles over and joins him.
-Meanwhile, David tells Donna he's very tired and wants to go home, and Donna suddenly looks frazzled and asks him if he loves her.
+Steve heads over to the bar and throws back a few shots to numb the pain...and a few seconds later, Valerie ambles over and joins him.
+David, meanwhile, tells Donna he's very tired and wants to go home, and Donna suddenly looks frazzled and asks him if he loves her.
 He says, "Yes.
 More than anything in the world" and Donna decides she's ready to lose her maidenhead after all...and the two leave.

 Brandon finds Kelly sitting at a table by herself, moping.
 He urges her to try to have a good time and to spend time with her dad before he leaves.
 She finds her dad in the theater room, smoking a cigar.
 He tells her he loves her and wants to be in her life again, but Kelly just snaps, "Why?", says she distrusts him and isn't impressed with his sudden desire to be father of the year, bitches some more, blah blah...then storms out of the room.
 She storms back over to Brandon and tells him that some things can't be fixed, then accuses him of siding with Bill.
 Brandon snaps, "If I'm so horrible, don't move in with me" and quietly stalks off.